United States House Select Committee on Assassinations: Dictabelt audio recording

-Witness Auditions
+Witness auditions

 Unlike the Warren Commission and the FBI who had concluded that there was a minor interest in their investigation of this aspect of the life of the former marine without digging further on the grounds that their investigation had not revealed the presence of Lee Harvey Oswald. at 544 Camp Street17, the HSCA revealed on the contrary several witnesses who confirmed the presence of Lee Harvey Oswald within the illegal branch of the CIA, including the brothers Allen and Daniel Campbell, former marines recruited by Guy Banister, his secretary Delphine Roberts or his own brother again.

 In the address book of Lee Harvey Oswald was also found the coordinates of several notorious anti-Castroists.

-The Committe found too a connection between Lee Harvey Oswald and David Ferrie.
-The Committe indicated that Lee Harvey Oswald and David Ferrie knew each other since 1955 and their actions in the civil air patrol.
+The committee also found a connection between Lee Harvey Oswald and David Ferrie.
+The committee indicated that Lee Harvey Oswald and David Ferrie knew each other since 1955 and their actions in the civil air patrol.

-The HSCA didn't interview the personal physician of John F Kennedy, the doctor Georges Burkley who was never interviewed by the Warren Commission.
+The HSCA did not interview the personal physician of John F Kennedy, the doctor Georges Burkley who was never interviewed by the Warren Commission.

 Conclusions

 General conclusions

 In particular, the various investigations performed by the U.S. government were faulted for insufficient consideration of the possibility of a conspiracy in each case.
-The Committee in its report also made recommendations for legislative and administrative improvements, including making some assassinations Federal crimes.
+The committee in its report also made recommendations for legislative and administrative improvements, including making some assassinations Federal crimes.

 Conclusions regarding the King assassination

-On the King assassination, the Committee concluded in its report that while King was killed by one rifle shot from James Earl Ray, "there is a likelihood" that it was the result of a conspiracy, and that no U.S. government agency was part of this conspiracy; on the contrary, it was more likely to be between Ray and his brothers.
+On the King assassination, the committee concluded in its report that while King was killed by one rifle shot from James Earl Ray, "there is a likelihood" that it was the result of a conspiracy, and that no U.S. government agency was part of this conspiracy; on the contrary, it was more likely to be between Ray and his brothers.